Andrew-Adel/DevOps_LinuxLabs/README.md

 ![image](https://github.com/Andrew-Adel/DevOps_Lab1/assets/60392594/60d70397-d143-4fa3-acb7-193a24b915fc)

 ## 27.State the initialization files of: sh, ksh, bash.
+### what is initialization file
+* Initialization files are scripts that are executed automatically when a shell starts up.
+* set environment variables
+* define functions
+* perform other setup tasks

+### initialization files:
+#### for sh
+##### Login Shell: .profile
+* This file is located in the user's home directory ($HOME/.profile).
+* It is executed when a login shell starts.
+* Example: /home/user/.profile
+##### Non-login Interactive Shell: .shrc
+* This file is also located in the user's home directory ($HOME/.shrc).
+* It is executed when a non-login interactive shell starts.
+* Example: /home/user/.shrc

+#### for ksh
+##### Login Shell: .profile
+* Similar to sh, the .profile file in the user's home directory ($HOME/.profile) is executed when a login shell starts.
+* Example: /home/user/.profile
+##### Non-login Interactive Shell: .kshrc
+* The .kshrc file in the user's home directory ($HOME/.kshrc) is executed when a non-login interactive shell starts.
+* Example: /home/user/.kshrc

+####bash (Bourne Again Shell)

+    Login Shell:
+        .bash_profile, .bash_login, or .profile
+            bash looks for these files in the following order: .bash_profile, .bash_login, and .profile.
+            It executes the first one it finds in the user's home directory ($HOME).
+            Example: /home/user/.bash_profile, /home/user/.bash_login, or /home/user/.profile

+    Non-login Interactive Shell: .bashrc
+        The .bashrc file in the user's home directory ($HOME/.bashrc) is executed when a non-login interactive shell starts.
+        Example: /home/user/.bashrc

 ## 28. Edit in your profile to display date at login and change your prompt permanently.
 add the following code into ~/.profile file